alaref-codes/alaref-protfolio/public/content/Experience.md

 - Badges:
   -  [blue]
 - List Items:
-  - Proficient in managing and adminstrating a PaaS platform.
+  - Proficient in managing and adminstrating a PaaS platforqm.
   - Developing and maintaining softwares for the company (e.g alaan.ly , blog.alaan.ly)